davidahmed/CoHam/README.md

-# CoHam
+# CoHam- Code of Hammurabi
-Code of Hammurabi- the core base of Hammurabi Compliance Engine.
+The core base of the Hammurabi Compliance Engine.